SumoLogic/sumologic-documentation/blog-service/2024-06-22-observability.md

     image_url: /img/release-notes/rss-orange.png
 ---

-We are happy to introduce you to a new change in handling missing data for window and threshold-based Service Level Objectives (SLOs).
-Previously, any absent data in an interval was assumed to be in the goodCnt category.
-With this update, missing data will be treated as **zero**, ensuring a more precise determination of the data category after setting the parameter value.
-Below are some of the key advantages that this change offers:
+We are happy to introduce a new update for handling missing data in window and threshold-based Service Level Objectives (SLOs).
+Previously, any absent data in an interval was assumed to be in the `goodCnt` category.
+With this update, missing data will now be treated as **zero**, ensuring a more precise determination of the data category after setting the parameter value.
+Below are some of the key advantages of this change:

-**Enhanced Accuracy**.
-Treating missing data as 0 prevents incorrect assumptions about the data quality, leading to more reliable SLO evaluations.
+* **Enhanced Accuracy**.
+Treating missing data as zero prevents incorrect assumptions about data quality, leading to more reliable SLO evaluations.
-**Consistency**.
+* **Consistency**.
 Ensures uniformity in data treatment across different intervals, improving the overall consistency of SLO calculations.